goob30/goob30/README.md

 ##### Signaling system for bicycles
 2 MAX7219 matrices with selectable animations for turning left or right, hazard and brake lights.
 Uses either phone app or 2.8in display.
 [WIP]

+### TeachAssist Android
+Not the one on Play Store.
+Minimal yet fully functional TeachAssist implementation in Flutter which has marks (overall, midterm/final, per assignment etc), courses and theming.

 i didnt bother naming my repos the same as the actual project name